pH7Software/pH7-Social-Dating-CMS/README.md

 * Forums
 * Full Moderation of all contents posted by your users
 * Nudity Filter Option for all images uploaded by users
+* Dating Scammer Detector (see if profile photos aren't used by scammers)
 * Watermark Branding
 * Chat Rooms
 * Chatroulette